 When a person to whom you have been providing peer support waives confidentiality, the content of his or her peer support communications become available for disclosure.
 This means that you may communicate information received from the person in peer support interactions, but only to those identified in the waiver.
-A person normally waives confidentiality for some reason, usually so that you can communicate with family members, supervisors, lawyers, and so forth.
-Regardless of the reason, under the waiver, the information communicated to you by the person becomes available.
+A person normally waives confidentiality for some reason, usually so that you can communicate with family members, supervisors, lawyers, in a court proceeding, and so forth.
+Regardless of the reason, under the waiver, the information communicated to you by the person becomes available for disclosure.

 PST members must remain aware that the prohibition against revealing peer support information without consent (within confidentiality limits) restricts only the peer support team member.
 The person with whom you are involved in a peer support interaction is free to discuss any or all of the peer support interaction.
 In other words, the recipient of peer support does not need your permission to reveal any information you provided.
 This includes anything that you said and anything that you did, and this information can go anywhere.
-Bottom line, remain professional.
+Bottom line: remain professional, comply with all PST ethical standards, and remain within the parameters of your peer support training.